nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="RESOURCE MACROS"></a>RESOURCE MACROS

 Resources are tree like structures hence this structure is also known as resource tree.
 According to msdn there are only 3-levels.
 First level is *TYPE* level.
 You declare type of resource here.
 RT_MENU, RT_DATA, RT_DIALOG etc. Second level is ID level.
 You define *IDs* of resources here.
 ID_ICON, ID_MENU etc. Third level is *LANG*, language level.
 You define language and sublanguage *IDs* here.
 Last level is known as LEAF level.
 You can use leafs as pointers to actual resources.
 Many resources require additional structures.
-User defined resources and raw resources doesn't require any special format.
+User defined resources and raw resources doesn't require any special structures.
 First define resource tree, which has type, id, lang and pointer to actual resources.
-Second define actual resources.
+Second define actual resources like MENU's, DIALOGs, etc.

 Sample Resource Tree: